zeeyong/zeeyong.github.io/content/conferences[korean]/conference-paper/[2024, [2] Fall] KSME/index.md

 ---
-title: 'Design Optimization of OLED Display Panels for Drop Impact Resistance Using A Graph Neural Network'
+title: 'Comparative Study of Spatiotemporal Prediction Performance in 2D Cylinder Fluid Flow: Meshgraphnet vs Neural Implicit Representation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Jangseop Park
   - Sunwoong Yang
   - Namwoo Kang*